 What is marketing analytics for the CMO of a fast-growing company?
 Only the most important, and most insidious, thing that sneaks up on you during board meeting season.
 You’re knee-deep in hiring, aligning, and “doing marketing,” and probably don’t have a dedicated team just to assemble your board deck.

 For instance, you may find yourself scrambling to pull data from many different marketing and analytics services such as Google AdWords/Analytics, Marketo, Salesforce, and others.
-Then I’d aggregate it, massage it into something presentable (Google Sheets, Google Charts, and others) and pray my data was in step with the CFO’s and sales.
+Then you aggregate it, massage it into something presentable (Google Sheets, Google Charts, and others) and pray the data is in step with the CFO’s and sales.
 It rarely is.
 You spend 80% of your time on the tedious assembly process and 20% of the time actually thinking about what your data is trying to tell you.
 Sound familiar?

 Even worse is when a board member asks a business question your metrics can’t answer.
 Over time, you start to look like you don’t have a good handle on the business.
 It’s not surprising that the average tenure of a CMO tends to be the shortest among the C-suite.
 But now, you no longer need to worry about manually compiling metrics.
 You can now automate marketing analytics, which saves an enormous amount of time.
 Now, you can focus on the important stuff: developing a winning strategy with the board.

 That’s why automation should be imperative among your marketing analytics goals.
 The best automation for analytics gives you the speed, accuracy, and completeness that comes from combining all your important marketing data that’s typically siloed across multiple channels.
 In this post, we’ll walk you through how we used the Tray Platform to automate marketing analytics.

 We’ll cover just one example report: volume or milestone analysis.
 We use this to answer basic questions, such as: